 Although the effectiveness of email marketing has been the cause of recent ongoing debate in the entrepreneurial community, there's no doubting that building a reliable online newsletter to distribute to your subscribers is still one of the best ways to digitally market your business.

 With direct, one-to-one access to customers who are already interested in your product, this practice can represent the opportunity to attract a healthy conversion rate and ensure that first-time customers become repeat customers – especially if your correspondence is engaging and appealing.

-Therefore, to assist, we've compiled a series of 15 essential email marketing tips and tricks to raise click-throughs and improve sales for your business in 2020.
-So, whether you're new to the game or a seasoned professional, this is what you need to be doing.
+To ensure that you are optimising your approach, we've compiled a series of 15 essential tips and tricks to raise click-throughs and improve sales for your business.
+Whether you're new to the game or a seasoned professional, this is what you need to be doing:

 Regardless of the number of people subscribed to your mailing list, the bottom line is that the more individuals that receive your newsletter, the better.
 There are several tricks that you can use to accomplish this, especially as a small business; consider adding a pop-up subscription form on the home page of your website, for instance, as well as listing it on a sidebar or footer.